 The similarity function is generated by the difference of distances.
-The following equation (4-1) uses to find the distance between the current instance X and the training data of all top 3 similar activity Y. Then find the mean value do their distances of each activity.
+The following equation (4-1) is used to find the distance between the current instance X and the training data of all top 3 similar activity Y. Then, we find the mean value of their distances to that activity.